 Better Inventory Management

 Integrated eCommerce and ERP means data from all sales channels is centralized in one database.
 This includes orders coming in online, through retail and showroom locations, from sales reps in the field and at trade shows and through customers who phone or email in their orders.
 This allows orders to be processed in a timely fashion and ensures inventory availability is updated accordingly and in real-time.
+This also eliminates the need to re-key orders and information into multiple solutions and the associated keying errors with doing so.
+An integrated solution saves your team time from manual data entry processes.

 Reporting and Analytics